 - Grease and flour two 10-inch round baking pans.
 Line bottoms with parchment rounds and grease.

 - Stir together sugar, flour, cocoa, baking powder, baking soda, and salt in a large bowl.
-Add eggs, milk, oil, and vanilla; beat on medium speed of mixer 2 minutes.
-Stir in boiling water (batter will be thin).
+Add eggs, milk, oil, and vanilla; beat on medium speed of mixer for 2 minutes.
+Stir in boiling water (the batter will be thin).
 Pour batter into prepared pans.

-- Bake 30 to 35 minutes or until a wooden pick inserted in the center comes out clean.
-Cool 10 minutes; remove from pans to wire racks.
+- Bake for 30 to 35 minutes or until a wooden pick inserted in the center comes out clean.
+Cool for 10 minutes; remove from pans to wire racks.
 Cool completely.

 To prepare the chocolate frosting:

 - Melt butter.
 Stir in cocoa.
 Alternately add powdered sugar and milk, beating to spreading consistency.
 Add a small amount of additional milk, if needed.
 Stir in vanilla.

-- To assemble: Spread a layer of frosting on top of one chocolate cake.
+- To assemble: Spread a layer of frosting on top of one of the chocolate cakes.

 - Carefully layer the cheesecake on top of the frosted cake.
 If the cheesecake becomes hard to work with, you can place it in the freezer for 20-30 minutes.

 - Spread some chocolate frosting on top of the cheesecake layer.

-- Place second chocolate cake on top and ice with frosting on top and on all sides.
+- Place the second chocolate cake on top and ice with frosting on top and on all sides.
 Decorate the sides of the cake with chocolate chips.